AsherFoster/ServerStatus/README.md

 # ServerStatus
-A nice little angular/jquery web app.
-Uses PHP :(.
+A Angular.js web app for showing server statuses and temperatures etc.
+Currently uses PHP for testing server